jhonataT/jhonataT/README.md

 - &nbsp; Studying Computer Science at Federal University of Alagoas.

-- &nbsp; Learning about PHP, JavaScript, NodeJs and more .
+- &nbsp; Learning about React, JavaScript, NodeJs and more .

 - &nbsp; Seeking knowledge.
 <br/>